Nyayo House

-After the Moi era the Truth, Justice and Reconciliation Commission (TJRC) investigated Nyayo House torture cases, and several victims— including politician Koigi wa Wamwere —have been compensated.
+After the Moi era the Truth, Justice and Reconciliation Commission (TJRC) investigated Nyayo House torture cases, and several victims — including politician Koigi wa Wamwere — were compensated.
 Another detainee, musician Ochieng Kabaselleh died soon after he was released, allegedly due to injuries caused by torture.
-The former torture chambers have now been opened to the general public.
+A court case was filed in June 2024 by some of the survivors of the torture chambers for them be made into a museum and open to the public.

 Nyayo House is also infamous for its association with state corruption.